JoaquinIglesiasTurina/dbgremlin/README.md

 `java -jar dbgremlin.jar give-job-permissions --user-email "your-colleague@email.com" --job-id 1234567897`

 A single command recursively sets permissions on each of the nested Workflows.

+By default, it sets `CAN_MANAGE` permissions.
+But you can set a different level using the `--permission-level` option:
+`java -jar dbgremlin.jar give-job-permissions --permission-level CAN_VIEW --user-email "your-colleague@email.com" --job-id 1234567897`
+You cannot grant `IS_OWNER` level by design.
+You should not be granting those permissions willy nilly.

 The `jar` is available on the [actions artifacts](https://github.com/JoaquinIglesiasTurina/dbgremlin/actions).
 Click on any successful run, and you can download the jar there.